Intro

 This was an interesting and fun exercise in troubleshooting.

-It made me appreciate open source and hate regex even more!
-After this was done I started to wonder if a tool to simplify regexes exists and how difficult it would be to make one.
-Maybe I’ll give it a shot.
+It made me appreciate open source and hate regex even more.
+After this was done, I started to wonder whether a tool to simplify regexes exists, and how difficult it would be to make one.
+Maybe I will give it a shot.

-Another interesting way to investigate slow downs in nvim that I found is this amazing profiling plugin.
-In case --startuptime
+Another interesting way to investigate slowdowns in nvim is this excellent profiling plugin.
+It is useful when --startuptime does not give enough actionable information.